Razvanix445/Stardew-Valley-App/README.md

 ## 🌟 Why Stardew Strategist?
 - Managing all the tasks in **Stardew Valley** can be overwhelming, especially when aiming for efficiency and enjoyment. **Stardew Strategist** takes the guesswork out of planning your farm's daily and seasonal activities, allowing you to focus on enjoying the game without worrying about missed opportunities.

-## 📥 Download & Releases
-- The latest version of the app can be easily downloaded from the [Releases Page](https://github.com/Razvanix445/Stardew-Valley-App/tags).